STATWORX/covid-19-api/README.md

 ##  Why not use the original data?

 The original data does not contain the cumulative sum of cases.
 Furthermore the variable names are quite odd.
 Some population numbers are missing.
-Our data is arranged and named using best practices (e.g. snake case variable names).
+Our data is arranged and named using best practices (e.g. snake case variable names) and augmented with cumulative case and death numbers.

 ## How did you do that?